Carpentry

 Average Pay Rate

-During pre-apprenticeship training, new carpenters receive anywhere between $10 to $14 an hour, depending on the employer.
+During vocational training, new carpenters receive anywhere between $10 to $14 an hour, depending on the employer.
 With continued training, those more experienced receive between $14 to $16 an hour.
 Once fully certified, the carpenter can make between $45,000 to $55,000 a year, again, depending on the employer or the location.
 Full certification takes about 3 to 4 years, but the process is definitely worth it.

 Share by: